 Do you prescribe testosterone?

-In this clinic we usually prescribe testosterone as a cream called AndroFeme which is a preparation licenced for women in Western Australia.
+In this clinic we usually prescribe testosterone as a cream called AndroFeme which is a preparation for women in made in Western Australia.
 This is the safest way of women receiving testosterone.
 Women who need testosterone can have a private prescription from one of the doctors in our clinic.

 Women who are likely to benefit from taking HRT are usually given a private prescription for the first three months.
 The majority of women subsequently receive the HRT from their GPs on an NHS prescription.
 Some women continue to have HRT as a private prescription from us.

-Costs for a month's supply of HRT will vary depending on the type of medication prescribed, but varies from between £7 and £12 per item.
-Testosterone is more expensive at £112 for a tube of cream that will last around 100 days.
+Costs for a month's supply of HRT will vary depending on the type of medication prescribed, but varies is around £12 per item.
+Testosterone is more expensive at £112 for a tube of cream that will last around 3-4 months.

-In addition, a prescription dispensing fee of £30 will be charged.
+In addition, a prescription dispensing fee of £30 will be charged for each prescription, regardless of the number of items on the prescription.

 Where can I get my HRT prescription dispensed?

-We can dispense your prescription here at our clinic in Straford upon Avon, or you can use an online service, such as The Independent Pharmacy, who will dispatch your HRT the next day.
-We send repeat prescriptions out once per week from the clinic so it can often be quicker to use The Independent Pharmacy if you are in a rush to get your medication the next day.
+We can dispense your prescription here at our clinic in Stratford-upon-Avon, or you can use an online service, such as The Independent Pharmacy, who will dispatch your HRT the next day.
+We send repeat prescriptions out twice per week from the clinic so it can often be quicker to use The Independent Pharmacy if you are in a rush to get your medication the next day.
 We have used their services for some time and are very happy to recommend them.
 Here's what they say...

 The Independent Pharmacy is a leading UK online pharmacy, run by an experienced team of healthcare professionals.
 We are happy to work with patients of Dr Louise Newson to offer fast & discreet delivery of both NHS & private prescriptions to your home or work, as well as expert support and advice.
 We are passionate about providing great service to our patients - that’s why we are rated 9.8 out of 10 on Trustpilot based on 6,000 reviews!